White Horse Neighs in the Western Wind: Plot summary

-Chen Dahai flees with the map and finds his way to Gaochang, while Li Wenxiu and Supu gather five others to join them in pursuing Chen and the bandits.
-The seven of them make their way to Gaochang, where they are surprised to find ordinary items associated with Han Chinese culture instead of treasure and riches as they had expected.
+The bandits flee with the map and finds their way to Gaochang, while Li and Supu gather five others to join them in pursuing the bandits.
+The seven of them make their way to Gaochang, where they are surprised to find ordinary items associated with Han Chinese culture instead of treasure as they had expected.
 To their horror, they encounter a "ghost" who haunts them by killing their companions without leaving any traces.
-Just as they are about to flee, Supu learns that his lover has been kidnapped by the "ghost" and he tracks the "ghost" to its lair, where he discovers that the "ghost" is actually a martial artist in disguise.
+Just as they are about to flee, Supu learns that his lover has been kidnapped by the "ghost" so he tracks the "ghost" to its lair, where he discovers that the "ghost" is actually a martial artist in disguise.

-The "ghost" tells his story and reveals that he was forced into exile because he had been betrayed by his apprentice, who is actually Old Man Ji.
-The "ghost" is the hermit Hua Hui, whom Li Wenxiu saved earlier.
-To everyone's surprise, Old Man Ji turns out to be actually a man in his 30s in disguise as an old man.
-Old Man Ji and Hua Hui start fighting with each other.
-Li Wenxiu is shocked to realise that the two, who are close to her, are actually bitter enemies.
-Hua Hui eventually dies in his futile attempt to kill everyone in Gaochang.
-After leaving Gaochang, Li Wenxiu hears the true story behind the items hidden in Gaochang and their origins.
-She decides to leave Kazakh territory and head to central China as she feels miserable after the loss of two of her loved ones and the marriage of her lover to another woman.
+The "ghost" tells his story and reveals that he was forced into exile because he had been betrayed by his apprentice, who turns out to be Old Man Ji.
+The "ghost" is Hua, whom Li saved earlier.
+To everyone's surprise, Ji turns out to be a man in his 30s in disguise as an old man.
+Ji and Hua start fighting each other.
+Li is shocked to realise that the two, who are close to her, are actually bitter enemies.
+Hua eventually dies in his futile attempt to kill everyone in Gaochang.
+After leaving Gaochang, Li hears the true story behind the items hidden in Gaochang and their origins.
+She decides to head back to central China as she feels miserable after the loss of two of her loved ones and the marriage of her lover to another woman.